KoenMeijer1/project_pbfb/README.md

 # project_pbfb
-Project for course Practical Bioinformatics for Biologists\n Quality assessment in  .fastq files
+Project for course Practical Bioinformatics for Biologists about the quality assessment of RNAseq data in .fastq files.